 bits Description acc

 0 enable SPAF interrupt R/W If any of the FIFOs signals the almost

-- full flag (PAF), an interruption will
+full flag (PAF), an interruption will

 take place.

 1 enable SFF interrupt R/W If any of the FIFOs gets full at any

 time, an interruption will take place.

-2 enable memory done interrupt (rising edge) R/W An interruption will occur when the
+2 enable memory done interrupt (rising edge) R/W 1

 ROS has achieved the programmed

 condition (number of words/events to

 be transmitted/stored on memory).

-3 enable ROS waiting interrupt (rising edge) R/W An interruption will occur when the
+3 enable ROS waiting interrupt (rising edge) R/W 1

 ROS finishes processing an event.
 To

 be used only in normal or spy mode.

 4 interrupt requested R = 1 An interruption from the ROS has

 occurred.

 5-7 interrupt level R/W

 8-15 interrupt vector R/W

-FPGA Control (ROSVME + 0x08) Default value = 0x1000
+$FPGA \ Control \ (ROSVME + 0x08)$

 bits description acc

 0-4 FPGAs INIT signal R/W If the INIT bit is set to one,

 whenever that FPGA is

 reprogrammed it will be standing

 in erase mode until the INIT bit is

 released.

 5-9 Reprogram the FPGAs W When writing a 1 here, the FPGAs

 are reprogrammed

 10-12 Select clock frequency for loading FPGAs from R/W

 their program memories

 13 Enables reprogramming FPGAs with an event R/W

 reset signal.

-14 Enables reprogramming FPGAs with a global R/W
+14 Enables reprogramming FPGAs with a soft reset R/W signal.

-reset signal.